Skip to main content

 It is very common for a dog to bark when they are alone as an attempt to get you to come back.
 This is common with dogs who have never been left alone and/or are left alone in unfamiliar environments.
 Although giving your new dog or puppy attention is perfectly normal, it’s also important to teach them the skill to be able to be left alone.

-If your dog is experiencing destructive behavior and or self-injury when left alone, please visit our resource titled Separation Anxiety and consult a professional
+If your dog is experiencing destructive behavior or self-injury when left alone, please visit our resource titled Separation Anxiety and consult a Veterinary Behaviorist.
+(To learn about Veterinary Behaviorists, visit dacvb.org.
+To learn about Certified Applied Animal Behaviorists, visit animalbehavior.org.)

 Here are some tips and guidelines for helping your dog learn to be left alone:

-• Come and go frequently from the house.
+• Plan short, pretend absences from the house regularly, to get your dog used to being alone.
 Remember to ignore your dog when they are vocal.
-Wait until they are quiet for at least 30 seconds, so you don’t risk rewarding the noise making.
+Wait until they are quiet for at least 30 seconds before returning, so you don’t risk rewarding the noise-making.

 Spooky Barking